 #6 – The Star Wars Original Series

-Star Wars is an epic masterpiece of cinema – telling the story of good versus evil in the unforgettable way only Sci-Fi can.
-Star Wars follows young Luke Skywalker as he joins forces with a Jedi knight, a reckless pilot, a wookee and two droids on an adventure to save the universe from the Empire’s evil forces.
+Star Wars is an epic masterpiece of cinema – telling the story of good versus evil in an unforgettable way only Sci-Fi can.
+Star Wars follows young Luke Skywalker as he joins forces with a Jedi knight, a reckless pilot, a Wookiee, and two droids on an adventure to save the universe from the Empire’s evil forces.